Automattic/jetpack/projects/plugins/backup/readme.txt

 2. Your site backups are stored in multiple locations on our world-class cloud infrastructure so you can recover them at any moment.

 == Changelog ==
-### 0.2.0-beta - 2021-08-12
+### 0.2.0-beta - 2021-08-18
 #### Added
 - Added Backup UI, placeholders, and supporting end points.
 - Added design for No Backup Capabilities view.
 Removed unused CSS.
 Minor styling fixes.
-- Adds Jetpack header and footer
+- Added Jetpack header and footer
-- Add UI options to manage your Jetpack connection
+- Added UI options to manage your Jetpack connection

 #### Changed
+- Changed backup storage and heartbeat info blocks to only display with a backup plan
 - Updated all external links to use jetpack redirect service
-- Changed backup storage and heartbeat info blocks to only display with a backup plan
+- Updated Jetpack Backup menu item title and icon

 #### Fixed
+- Added a state to display before a first backup starts
 - Fix minor styling issue for the "no plan" page.